 Human rights

-With the rise of the contemporary the right to a legal remedy, which states that No one shall be subjected to arbitrary or unlawful interference with his privacy, family, home or correspondence, nor to unlawful attacks on his honor and reputation.
+The right to a legal remedy, which states that No one shall be subjected to arbitrary or unlawful interference with his privacy, family, home or correspondence, nor to unlawful attacks on his honor and reputation.
 Everyone has the right to the protection of the law against interference or attacks.
-This implies a right to legal protection against defamation; However, this right co exists with the right to freedom of opinion and expression. of the expressly provides that the right to freedom of opinion and expression may be limited so far as it is necessary for respect of the rights or reputations of Consequently, international human rights law provides that while individuals should have the right to a legal remedy for defamation, this right must be balanced with the equally protected right to freedom of opinion and expression.
-In general, ensuring that domestic defamation law adequately balances individuals' right to protect their reputation with freedom of expression and of entails:
+This implies the right to legal protection against defamation; However, this right co exists with the right to freedom of opinion and expression. of the expressly provides that the right to freedom of opinion and expression may be limited so far as it is necessary for respect of the rights or reputations of Consequently, international human rights law provides that while individuals should have the right to a legal remedy for defamation, this right must be balanced with the equally protected right to freedom of opinion & expression.
+Ensuring that domestic defamation law adequately balances individuals right to protect their reputation with freedom of expression and of entails:

-Recognizing reasonable publication on matters of public concern as a valid defense, and
+Recognizing reasonable publication on matters of public concern as a valid defense

 Ensuring that defamation may only be addressed by the legal system as a tort.